pusher/faros/docs/5_migrate.md

 to all your existing Faros deployments

-If you did find objects owned across namespaces, you’ll have to take steps to make sure that they are owned by a parent within its own namespace
+If you did find objects owned across namespaces, you’ll have to take steps to make sure that they are owned by a parent within their own namespace

 1. Scale down your Faros deployments so that there are no active Faros pods running